alexjvr1/Rtemp.v2/CHPhylogeography.md

 (iii) determine whether the more introgressed populations have higher genetic diversity (i.e. adaptive potential)

+Aim:

+We usually assume higher genetic diversity with secondary contact, which could be associated with adaptation.

+Here we aim to find loci from secondary contact that may be important for adaptation across the Alps.

+1. determine secondary contact zone & date based on mtDNA

+2. Compare with secondary contact zone

+Geographic cline analysis:

+Genomic cline analysis:

+Using the combination,

 To explore this option, I will test the ddRAD data for these popuations: